 A foam layer is added between existing roots and new concrete pavement to support the pavement and help prevent movement or damage.
-Radial root growth compresses the foam to some degree before affecting the pavement slab.
+Radial root growth (growth in diameter of the root) compresses the foam to some degree before affecting the pavement slab.